|Hunting Home||Contact Us||News||DNR Home|

 Yes.
 A bow can be substituted for a gun during any firearms season except the muzzleloader deer season.
 Bow hunters during any firearm deer season must wear 400 sq. in. of blaze orange clothing.

-Q. If I kill a buck on the first day of the buck season on private land in one of the 48 counties open to antlerless deer hunting, can I use my RG or RRG to take an antlerless deer on the second day?
+Q. If a hunter harvests a buck on the first day of the buck firearms season on private land in one of the 51 counties or parts thereof open to antlerless deer hunting, can I use my RG or RRG to take an antlerless deer on the second day?

 No. The Class RG or RRG stamp is only valid for taking a buck during the buck firearms season.
 A Class N/NN stamp is required for taking an antlerless deer during the antlerless season.